-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Economics examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
-This chapter is a brief introduction to the Indian economy on the Eve of Independence.
+NCERT Solutions are regarded as an exceptionally helpful book while preparing for the CBSE Class 11 Economics examination.
+The NCERT solutions collated by the subject-matter experts provide deep knowledge and insight into the subject.
+This chapter is a brief introduction to the Indian Economy on the Eve of Independence.

 Download PDF of NCERT Solution for Class 11 Economics Chapter 1 – Indian Economy on the Eve of Independence